epn-vespa/tutorials/misc/setting_up_tools/setting_up_tools.md

 ####  Standard settings for planetary maps in TOPCAT PlanePlot (cylindrical)

 The older PlanePlot window is still available to produce 2D cylindrical maps, and may provide additional flexibility in some cases.
-This looks more like a simple plot than the SkyPlot window, though.
+This looks more like a simple plot than the SkyPlot window, but it may be more convenient in particular for atmospheric "maps" (e.g., latitude vs time).

 • For cylindrical maps with central meridian on the left border